-MOAA has five virtual chapters: the Uniformed Services Nurse Advocates Virtual Chapter, the Surviving Spouse Virtual Chapter, the Public Health Service Virtual Chapter, the Chaplains Virtual Chapter, and the Judge Advocate Virtual Chapter.
+MOAA has six virtual chapters: the Uniformed Services Nurse Advocates Virtual Chapter, the Surviving Spouse Virtual Chapter, the Public Health Service Virtual Chapter, the Chaplains Virtual Chapter, the Judge Advocate Virtual Chapter, and the Advocacy for Servicewomen and Military Families Virtual Chapter.
 MOAA’s virtual chapters are growing, successfully executing their respective missions, and complementing the efforts and membership growth of geographic chapters.
 We would like to continue to establish new virtual chapters to promote camaraderie amongst affinity groups and reach even more potential members.

 Virtual chapters are intended to increase awareness of the MOAA brand by accessing previously untapped networks.
 Because virtual chapter membership requires national membership, and because virtual chapters encourage their members to also join their local geographic chapter, the potential effect is increased membership at all levels.
 We are, in fact, seeing that effect from these virtual chapters.